sapondanaisriwan/beautiful-terminal/README.md

 is init powershell | Add-Content $profile
 ```

-After running the appropriate command, restart your terminal or source the updated config file to apply the changes.
+After running the appropriate command, restart your terminal or source the updated config file to apply

+---

 ### 🎨 Terminal Theme Setup (PowerShell)